Janina vilayet

 The Vilayet of Janina, Yanya or Ioannina (ولايت يانیه) was a first-level administrative division (vilayet) of the Ottoman Empire, established in 1867.
 In the late 19th century, it reportedly had an area of 18320 km2.
 It was created by merging the Pashalik of Yanina and the Pashalik of Berat with the sanjaks of Janina, Berat, Ergiri, Preveze, Tırhala and Kesriye.
 Kesriye was later demoted to kaza and bounded to Monastir Vilayet and Tırhala was given to Greece in 1881.
+With the end of the Ottoman rule, the southern area of the vilayed became part of Greece and its northern area became part of Albania.

 History

-Greek National Movement in Epirus
+Albanians

+The territory of the Janina vilayet was the central area of the Albanian Pashalik of Yanina, which under Ali Pasha of Tepelena acquired an increasingly independent status within the Ottoman Empire, until Ali Pasha's rebellion against the Porte was crushed.
+Thereafter, the power and autonomy acquired by the Albanian beys of the region ended when they were massacred by the Ottoman Empire in the town of Manastir in 1830, in order to prevent any potential spread of the Albanian national movement.